 In 1990, NDU established an Off Campus Program in North Lebanon, at Chekka.
 In 1999, it moved to a new campus located at Barsa, Koura, now known as North Lebanon Campus (NLC).
 NLC offers undergraduate programs leading to the bachelor degree in all majors offered at the Main Campus.
-In October 2001 NLC will offer the MBA program, and the B.E. in Computer and Communication Engineering.
+In October 2001, NLC began offering the MBA program, and the B.E. in Computer and Communication Engineering.

-NDU Shouf Campus may be seen as a recent manifestation of NDU's proposed expansion and growth.
-After it has established itself as one of the leading universities in Lebanon, NDU's administration. guided by the needs of the Shouf an neighboring communities, decided to start a new chapter in its history by founding a new campus in the Shouf district.
-This proposal was later approved by the Board of Trustees on its meeting of March 8, 2001, with the intention to be put into effect as of October 2001.
+The NDU Shouf Campus may be seen as a recent manifestation of NDU's proposed expansion and growth.
+After establishing itself as one of the leading universities in Lebanon, NDU's administration, guided by the needs of the Shouf and neighboring communities, decided to start a new chapter in its history by founding a new campus in the Shouf district.
+This proposal was later approved by the Board of Trustees in its meeting of March 8, 2001.